 Students, Judges, and Coaches are still required to wear masks while judging or competing, so please bring a mask!

 If you are feeling unwell prior to the Tournament, please do NOT attend.
 Instead, email your coach and we will drop you from the Tournament or excuse you from judging.
 As always, please complete the Wellness Check here: https://www.coastforensicleague.org/covid/wellness-check prior to arriving on Campus.

 The Top Congressional Debater in each House Chamber shall receive a wildcard to the State Qualifying Tournament.
 If a Senate Chamber is held with 8-10 entries, the Top Congressional Debater will receive a wildcard to the State Qualifying Tournament.
 If a Senate Chamber is held with 11 or more entries, the Top Two Congressional Debaters will receive a wildcard to the State Qualifying Tournament.
 Outstanding Presiding Officers will also be recognized at the Awards Ceremony.
 Presiding Officers are also eligible to earn a wildcard should they win their Chamber in the House or place in the Top 1 or 2 in the Senate, entries permitting.

 Visitors to our campus may use the Palo Alto High School Guest WiFi network.
 There is no password.

-Boys' and girls' designated bathrooms are located next to room 811 and across from room 810.
+Boys' and girls' designated bathrooms are located in the 700s building; the 800s bathrooms are under construction and inaccessible.
 Two all-gender, single-stall, handicap-accessible bathrooms are located in the interior of the 800s building in the center of the first floor hallway.

 For your convenience, lunch will be provided free-of-charge to all tournament participants (students, coaches, judges, and observers).
 If you or someone on your team has severe dietary restrictions, please email email@example.com prior to January 21.
 We plan to provide dairy-free, nut-free, and vegetarian options.